 Bonding and Insurance

 Due to less standards and requirements, a private sitter may not have safety precautions in place such as bonding and insurance of caregivers.
 Home care agencies operate under strict legal guidelines, ensuring that each caregiver is bonded and insured in the event that unfortunate incidents occur.
 In these unfortunate cases, caregivers are covered by liability and workers compensation insurances to reduce risks.
-Additionally, agencies can file long term insurance policies for their clients and ensure that all employment taxes are paid.
+Additionally, agencies can file long-term insurance policies for their clients and ensure that all employment taxes are paid.

 Hours and Availability

-Due to the fact that home care agencies are typically larger with a expanded team and a hierarchy of roles, agencies may be able to provide greater availability that private sitters.
+Due to the fact that home care agencies are typically larger with an expanded team and a hierarchy of roles, agencies may be able to provide greater availability that private sitters.
 Agencies have a team of administrative staff and managers, as well as a team of caregivers.
-This means that in the event that an accident occurs or a caregiver is absent, an agency will be able to ensure that this does not jeopardize the wellbeing of the client.
+This means that in the event that an accident occurs or a caregiver is absent, an agency will be able to ensure that this does not jeopardize the well-being of the client.